adithyab94/Attiri/README.md

 - Dataset
 - Code to generate the data
-- TODO: Code to fine tune LLaMA 7B and possible the the models including PaLM
+- Code to fine tune LLaMA 7B model

 ## Table of Contents